openfaas/workshop/lab9.md

 Docker Swarm:
 ```
-$ docker service scale nodeinfo=0
+$ docker service scale go-echo=0
 ```

 Kubernetes:
 ```
-$ kubectl scale deployment --replicas=0 nodeinfo -n openfaas-fn
+$ kubectl scale deployment --replicas=0 go-echo -n openfaas-fn
 ```

-Open the OpenFaaS UI and check that nodeinfo has 0 replicas, or by `docker service ls | grep nodeinfo`.
+Open the OpenFaaS UI and check that go-echo has 0 replicas, or by `docker service ls | grep go-echo`.

-> For Kubernetes use `kubectl get deployment nodeinfo -n openfaas-fn`
+> For Kubernetes use `kubectl get deployment go-echo -n openfaas-fn`

 Now invoke the function and check back that it scaled to 1 replicas.